April 29 - May 9, 2025

 At night after dinner, we will discuss our plans and goals for the following day.
 We will open up the maps and chat about how far we expect to go and what possible photography locations we may hike to.

-At the bottom of this page, you will see a small assortment of photographs I have made on river trips.
 You can see even more photos from the river in my Into the Canyon gallery (the link will open in a new window so that you don't lose this page).

 What is the Menu Like?